Map design Exercise : Creating a Map of Pakistan#

 Bonus Exercise!#

 If you are finished with the main map, click on the map and navigate to the item properties.
 In the layer section, check the box Lock Layers and Lock styles for layers.
 This means that if you change the map in the main QGIS-window, the map you have added to the Now you can start working on an overview map.
-We will be using a shapefile with the administrative bounadries of Pakistan.
+We will be using a shapefile with the administrative boundaries of Pakistan.

 1. Return to the main QGIS window and load the layers from the Bonus Exercise-folder.